Mystetskyi Arsenal National Art and Culture Museum Complex is the largest and the most ambitious art institution in Ukraine.

 In 2003, the Mystetskyi Arsenal was rechristened as a cultural institution called “The Mystetskyi – or Arts – Arsenal”.
 By October 2010 the Old Arsenal had been sufficiently adapted to host events, and most significantly, visitors.
 The architectural and spatial configuration of the Arsenal complex allows it to hold large-scale art projects, exhibitions, concerts, performances, presentations, charity balls, and more.

 Indeed, the Mystetskyi Arsenal, has done all this and more.
+In these five years over 2,5 million visitors have crossed Arsenal thresholds for 50 major, and scores of small-scale projects.
 Annual events at the Arsenal of an international character and impact include Art Kyiv Contemporary, the Book Arsenal, the Grand Antique Salon, and Grand Sculpture Salon.